HelloWorld-1017/HelloWorld-1017.github.io/_posts/mathematics/matrix/2023-10-31-Some-Properties-of-Eigenvalues-and-Eigenvectors.md

 ## All eigenvalues of Hermitian matrix are real.

-Theorem-2: All eigenvalues of Hermitian matrix are real.
+Theorem-2: All eigenvalues of Hermitian matrix[^6] are real.

 Proof: The proof of this theorem could be found in[^6].